kontent-ai/data-ops/README.md

 #### Tips

 - **Selective Operations**: Use the `--include` option when you want to operate on a limited set of entities.
-- **Avoiding Errors**: Exclude entities that may cause conflicts or are not needed to prevent errors during operations.
 - **Configuration Files**: For complex commands with multiple entities, consider using a configuration file with the `--configFile` option to manage your parameters more easily.

 ---

-By understanding and utilizing the `--include` and `--exclude` options, you can tailor the data-ops tool commands to fit your specific needs, ensuring efficient and effective management of your Kontent.ai projects.
+By understanding and utilizing the `--include` and `--exclude` options, you can tailor the data-ops tool commands to fit your specific needs, ensuring efficient and effective management of your Kontent.ai projects, however, you have to be aware of dependent entities when using these options.

 ---